If you have questions after reviewing information about UD's admission process, contact us and let our team know how we can assist you.

 How We Review Your Application

-When your application arrives in the Office of Recruitment and Admission, our committee reviews it for admission to the academic major or program you selected.
+When your application arrives in UD's Office of Recruitment and Admission, our committee reviews it for admission to your desired academic major or program.
 The quality of your academic record is shown by your:

-- Grade record and pattern throughout high school.
-In some cases, we will request your 7th semester grades.
+- Trend of your transcript and rigor of coursework.
+In some cases, we will request your seventh semester grades.

 You will automatically be considered for merit-based scholarships by submitting your application for admission.
 To be considered for need-based financial aid, please complete the FAFSA.